Filtering Data with WHERE Clause

 -- Not equal to (two ways)

 When comparing strings, most databases are case-sensitive by default.
-'Sales' and 'sales' would be considered different values unless your database is configured otherwise.
+'Delivered' and 'delivered' would be considered different values unless your database is configured otherwise.

 Pattern Matching with LIKE